rdpeng/ExData_Plotting1/README.md

 In this repository you will find:

          * README.md  --> Present document explaining repository content
+         * Figure     --> Folder containing the graphics to reproduce
          * Download.R --> Script in R downloading the data file
          * plot1.R    --> Script in R to create plot1.png
          * plot1.png  --> First graphic needed to complete the Course Project